- Garden / Landscaping / Patio — 243

 3. Keep an Eye on the Job

 Not every contractor has the ability to have a supervisor on the job site during the entire operation.
-Sometimes, labour hire is a problem for companies, not just contractors so it's good idea to hire labour from a trustworthy company.
+Sometimes, labor hire is a problem for companies, not just contractors so it's a good idea to hire labor from a trustworthy company.
 You also need to make a quick visit and showing an interest in an individual's work to let workers know that you are keeping an eye on them.
 Pop in, unexpected, just to keep them on their toes.

 4. Don't be a Scrooge

 Walking around a job with a big stick will get you less than positive results from workers.
 Remember, these are people with excellent skills and looking down on their work is a big mistake.
 They will want to complete the job as quickly as possible, often taking less time than needed.
 Be cordial, offer drinks, and be positive about their unique training and work abilities.